netx-as/docs/docs/qos/traffic-shaping.md

 #### interface

 Interface that traffic-manager works on.
-Multiple interfaces can be specified.
+Multiple interfaces can be specified or one interface for each direction (download/upload).
+Bond and shaper interface types are supported.
 If no interface is configured the traffic manager does not install any rules.

 ##### Syntax

 `interface <interface-name>`
+`interface <interface-name>/<interface-name>`

 ##### Default value